 Built in 1776, the hotel is a former Georgian manor house, notably occupied by the 17th Earl of Derby, who lived there for 50 years after purchasing the property in 1899.
-In the mid 1980s, Selfridges and Fortnum & Mason founder, Galen Weston took over ownership and developed its first polo field before selling the estate in 2001 to the Dorchester Collection (owned by the Sultan of Brunai).
-Old England is infused with international glamour and artistic flair, with a dash of aristocratic elegance.
+In the mid-1980s, Selfridges and Fortnum & Mason founder, Galen Weston took over ownership and developed its first polo field before selling the estate in 2001 to the Dorchester Collection (owned by the Sultan of Brunai).
+Old England is infused with international glamour, with a dash of aristocratic elegance.
 The hotel is state-of-the-art, but still exudes Georgian charm in (copper) spades.

 Horses are a big thing here and the sound of clip-clopping rivals the hum of luxury cars in the driveway.
 Equine touches pepper the hotel, from characterful horse portraits in the bar to horseshoe motifs and tackle kit sculptures.